 The main objective of the Year Coordinator is to look after the wellbeing of all students in their year group.
 They are essential in developing, fostering and maintaining positive relationships with students and caregivers.
 They may refer students, or issues regarding students, to the appropriate Head of Department, Pastoral Care Coordinator or Deputy Principal.

 Pastoral Care Teacher:

-Each Pastoral Care group is led by a Pastoral Care Teacher who is directly responsible for the welfare of all the students in that group.
+Each Pastoral Care group is led by a Pastoral Care Teacher who is directly responsible for the wellbeing of all the students in that group.
 Pastoral Care Teachers have a number of responsibilities including being the first point of contact within the College for any pastoral/personal matters and referring them to the Year Coordinator, proactively monitoring and managing student behaviour, attitude and standards and ensuring they are constantly liaising with their Year Coordinator.

 Our College Counsellor is accredited with the ACA and works with students facing social and emotional issues.
 This support is provided to the students at the school setting with peers and teachers, along with support at home with family members.
 Issues may include:

 - anxiety and depression

 - social skills

 - family relationships